Productivity Requires the Right Mentality

 If you don’t really need your smartphone while at work because you communicate with your colleagues on Slack, why not turn it off or at least turn on the silent mode?
 Likewise, if you don’t need to immediately respond to emails, why keep email notifications on all the time?

-In Windows 10, you can minimize or completely stop notifications when you need to stay focused using the Focus Assist feature (called Quiet Hours in earlier versions of Windows 10).
+In Windows 10 and Windows 11, you can minimize or completely stop notifications when you need to stay focused using the Focus Assist feature (called Quiet Hours in earlier versions of Windows 10).
 You can do the same on macOS using the Do Not Disturb feature, which can be accessed directly from the Notifications tray or System Preferences.

 There are also many productivity apps for desktop computers (you can check our review of the best productivity apps for Mac) and mobile devices alike, including time trackers like Toggle, task organizers like Todoist, and automation solutions like IFTTT.
 When used wisely, these and other apps can do wonders for your productivity.